 The Goal is the following: The goal is to get to Heaven.
 The goal is to live for a long time.
 The goal is to live forever.
 The goal is to avoid being burned alive in the fires of Hell forever.
 The goal is to have a lot of good fun.
 The goal is to have a good life.

 I am a Third Degree Free Mason.
 I am a Third Degree member of the Independent Order of Odd Fellows.
 I am a Shriner.
 I am a Knights Templar.
 Many of the organizations that I am a Member of have high standards for Membership, and of course We do not accept everyone.
 We desire to make good people better.
 I like to watch Ultimate Fighting Championship (UFC) and Wrestling.
 I was on a Soccer team, Basketball team, and Swim team.
 My Dad was a coach of my Basketball team at Portland Christian School.
 I have had many jobs.
 I am a Writer.
 And I am a Blogger.
 And I am writing books and movies.
 I have been a member of the Republican National Committee (RNC) since the year 2004, and I am a member of the Oregon Republican Party, and I am a Republican.
 I like any good political party.
+A Man called Himself a, "Compassionate Conservative."
 And many People are, in a certain way, or in certain ways, Socially Conservative (SC) and Fiscally Liberal (FL) or Socially Liberal (SL) and Fiscally Conservative (FC) or Socially Conservative and Fiscally Conservative or Socially Liberal and Fiscally Liberal.
+Compassionate Conservative (CC).
 I am a member of several Christian organizations.
 And I am a Christian, and I am a Baptized Christian, and I am a Christian who has Professed The Articles of The Christian Faith.
 As is the case with Many Religions, Christianity has Many Traditions.
 Christianity and We Christians have, for example, the Traditions of Christmas and Easter.
 I am Straight.
 I have paid money to Christian World Vision to help care for Sorina, my daughter from Romania.
 When I was 7 years of age, I learned how to read and how to write at Portland Christian School.
 And when I was 18 years of age, I graduated from Cleveland High School with High Honors.
 I am an American.
 And I am a US Citizen.
 And I am also a European.
 And I am 100 Percent European.
 Many of My Family Members are Fellow Members of Organizations that I am a Member of.
 And Many of My Family Members are Fellow Baptized Christians.
 And Many of My Family Members are Fellow Americans and Fellow US Citizens.
 And Many of My Family Members have been Fellow Registered Voters.
 And Many of My Family Members are Fellow Registered Republicans.
 And Many of My Family Members attended High School.
 And Many of My Family Members are High School Graduates.
 And Many of My Family Members attended College.
 And Many of My Family Members are College Graduates.
 When I was at Georgetown University, I joined Mensa, a High IQ organization, and I am a Mensan.
 I am a member of the IQ organization called the Top One Percent Society (TOPS).
 When I was a Junior at Georgetown University, I went to a Psychologist for an IQ Test, which was part of the process for Me to become a Mensa Member.
 From the IQ Test Report: "Mr. [Brandon] Katrena is functioning in the top one percent of the population in terms of his overall intellectual functioning.
 His relative strengths are in the area of verbal comprehension, including vocabulary, verbal reasoning and fund of knowledge, where he functions in the Very Superior Range."
 My Cumulative IQ is in the Top One Percent (TOP): And My Verbal Comprehension Index IQ is about 150, and My Fund of Knowledge IQ is also about 150, and I scored Four Perfect Scores on the Scholastic Aptitude Tests (SATs): 800 Verbal; 800 World History; 800 Literature; 800 American History.
 Are you a fellow Genius?
 I am a Genius.
 I believe in Father God.

 I read in a Scientific Journal that the Human Brain is often Not fully developed until about the age of 25, and what I read is probably true.
 And the following is from an MIT Website regarding Children, Youngsters, and Youths, and Their Brains: "According to recent findings, the human brain does not reach full maturity until at least the mid-20s.
 (See J. Giedd in References.)
 The specific changes that follow young adulthood are not yet well studied, but it is known that they involve increased myelination and continued adding and pruning of neurons.
 As a number of researchers have put it, "the rental car companies have it right."
 The brain isn't fully mature at 16, when we are allowed to drive, or at 18, when we are allowed to vote, or at 21, when we are allowed to drink, but closer to 25, when we are allowed to rent a car."